PetervanLunteren/object_detection_tutorial/README.md

 ```

 ## Step 8: Download model
 Here in this step you will choose a model from the [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
 Here you can pick one that is suitable for you data and purpose.
 There are accurate models which are slow and complex (like the Faster R-CNN Inception models), but also quick and light models like the SSD MobileNet.
 Have a look, it's like a menu.
 Since recognising the number of black dots on a white die is not too complicated, for this tutorial we'll use the `SSD MobileNet V2 FPNLite 320x320` model.
 If you're training something more complicated, you can choose a more complex model.
-Download the model and untar the
+Download the model and untar the `.tar` file.

 ## Step 9: Adjust .config file